-Application development has fundamentally changed as a result of the rise of DevSecOps, which has significantly increased time-to-release, facilitated cross-functional collaboration, improved application security, and enabled unprecedented agility.
-The advantages are obvious, but transitioning to a DevSecOps-based development approach – and doing it well – represents a significant challenge to many organisations’ traditional ways of working.
+Application development has fundamentally changed as a result of the rise of DevSecOps, which has significantly reduced time-to-release, facilitated cross-functional collaboration, improved application security, and enabled unprecedented agility.
+The advantages are obvious, but transitioning to a DevSecOps-based development approach – and doing it well – represents a significant challenge to many organizations’ traditional ways of working.

-While the benefits will outweigh the costs, in the long run, organisations may face challenges such as code integration, inconsistency across the build and deploy phases, a lack of visibility into quality metrics, and manual quality control.
-In fact, we’ve discovered that more than 30% of the time is spent on manual work, 25% on unplanned activities and 36% of released code needs to be reworked.
+While the benefits will outweigh the costs, in the long run, organizations may face challenges such as code integration, inconsistency across the build and deploy phases, a lack of visibility into quality metrics, and manual quality control.
+In fact, we’ve discovered that more than 30% of the time is spent on manual work, 25% on unplanned activities, and 36% of released code needs to be reworked.

 At AFour Technologies, we ensure that security is built into cloud-based services from the start, through development, production, and decommissioning.
 Using lightweight, pragmatic approaches that are suitable for continuous delivery, security can be incorporated into agile working practices.
 Our strategy empowers teams while lowering risk.